maartenpaauw/model-states-for-filament-docs/README.md

 }
 ```

-If you wish to not include the "All" tab mentioned above, you can chain the `includeAllTab(false)` method.
+If you prefer not to include the "All" tab mentioned above, you can chain the `includeAllTab(false)` method.

 ```php
 use Maartenpaauw\Filament\ModelStates\StateTabs;